QuadDerrick/wlan/README.md

 (spy on your local poli,, politici,,, pol,, who ever you want really. it is legal.)

 flog.sh
-allows you to extract data from any plaintext file continously (see when your friends using theyr wifi networks , without attending the logging procees)
+allows you to extract data from any plaintext file continously and log it to a seperate file (see when someone used theyr wifi networks , without attending the logging procees live)